-1 Introduction
+1. Introduction

-1.1 Background
+1.1.
+Background

 Quantum annealing is an emergent technology mainly driven by the developments of the company D-Wave systems.
 Their machines attract a growing number of users from diverse fields by promising to solve their optimization problems faster than classical computers could ever do.
-The problem is encoded in a system of quantum bits (qubits) with adjustable degrees of pairwise interactions [8].
-By slowly evolving the quantum system several times, the quantum annealers provide a sample of solutions in each run with objective values close to the optimum [14].
+The problem is encoded in a system of quantum bits (qubits) with adjustable degrees of pairwise interactions [1].
+By slowly evolving the quantum system several times, the quantum annealers provide a sample of solutions in each run with objective values close to the optimum [2].

-The D-Wave machines optimize a so-called Ising model with a specific structure, which was shown to be NP-complete [5].
-Thus, in theory, a huge variety of problems can be transferred to them in polynomial time [19].
+The D-Wave machines optimize a so-called Ising model with a specific structure, which was shown to be NP-complete [3].
+Thus, in theory, a huge variety of problems can be transferred to them in polynomial time [4].
 However, several transformation steps are required to bring the actual problem into the specific Ising format.
-In particular, the limited size of the hardware and the restricted qubit connectivity, which can be represented by a graph, need to be overcome.
-We are not aware of any application of practical interest matching the so-called Chimera or the newly released Pegasus graph directly.
-See, e.g., [26, 21, 25, 24] for some example applications.
+In particular, the limited size of the hardware and the restricted qubit connectivity need to be overcome.
+We are not aware of any application of practical interest matching the so-called Chimera, Pegasus or Zephyr graphs directly, which represent the original, the currently operating and the recently announced new hardware structure of the D-Wave machines, respectively.
+See, e.g., [5-8] for some example applications.

 This requires to solve the so-called embedding problem, where a set of qubits shall be found for every original vertex to represent it in the hardware.
-By applying a strong coupling to the edges between the qubits in such a set, they can act as a single logical vertex and the union of all neighbors of these qubits yields the desired connectivity [6].
-We give a more precise definition of an embedding and its relation to the term minor in Section 2.1.
+By applying a strong coupling to the edges between the qubits in such a set, they can act as a single logical vertex https://doi.org/10.1016/j.tcs.2023.114369